Cristiano Ronaldo: Net Worth, Transfer Fees, Goalscoring Records & More

 Cristiano Ronaldo, an award-winning professional footballer and one of the greatest players of all time, is an idol for not just future generations but his peers.

-Widely considered one of the most successful athletes ever, the current Manchester United star boasts an exquisite trophy cabinet, including five Ballon d’Or awards, four European Golden Shoes, and over 32 trophies.
+Widely considered one of the most successful athletes ever and one of the highest paid athletes, the current Manchester United star boasts an exquisite trophy cabinet, including five Ballon d’Or awards, four European Golden Shoes, and over 32 trophies.

 Let’s take a quick look at this phenomenal player’s career achievements.